 The Rover P5 was private transport of the highest order.
 For years, it ferried the great and the good about their well-heeled business.
 Government ministers – and top civil servants – put down their attaché cases and relaxed on its sumptuous seats.
 Security picked up the purr of its engine, as one – whether at Downing Street, Parliament or Buckingham Palace.
 So, on state occasions, the four-wheeled presence of Rover P5s was a given.

 On the surface, the P5 was the quintessence of Englishness.
-From \’67 on, however, the US lay beneath – in the form of a 3.5-litre Buick engine.
+From ’67 on, however, the US lay beneath – in the form of a 3.5-litre Buick engine.
 It brought some much-needed speed to the P5 package.
-No more running late for top-level meetings.
+No more running late for those executive meetings.
 Previously, the P5 had been powered by a 3-litre motor.
-Buick\’s V8 made 185bhp.
-The P5\’s top speed climbed to 110mph.
+Buick’s V8 made 185bhp.
+The P5’s top speed climbed to 110mph.
 The powerplant was sourced from parent company GM.
 Rover got it at a discount – since it had become surplus to requirements.
 The gearbox was 3-speed auto.
 Thoughtfully, Rover provided a toolkit – albeit, somewhat basic.
 It was discreetly tucked away in the dashboard.
-Not that the P5\’s passengers would have had much of a clue what to do with it!
+Not that the P5’s passengers would have had much of a clue what to do with it!
 Many of the key decisions of our times were made with the help of the P5.
 Many a soirée could not have happened without it.
-In motoring terms, society\’s crème de la crème had never had it so good.
-We must all, then, be thankful to the Rover P5 … I think!
+In motoring terms, society’s crème de la crème had never had it so good.
+We must be forever grateful, then, to the Rover P5 … I think!